Healthy Society Check

 Handy List

 Whether you’re a Society President (Chair), Secretary, or Treasurer; we all come to the point where we ask ourselves: what’s next?
-How can the society improve?
+How can our society improve?
 Not to beat around the bush, below is a handy list with general areas of good practice that make a society healthy.

 1. Longevity

 Longevity is key to....uuhm.. as it pretty much says on the tin: make the society last for longer than the Academic Year.
-A society running for a couple of years is a sign it's pretty healthy (most of the time).
+A society running for a couple of years is a sign that it's pretty healthy (most of the time).

 Having a good working society committee is the main ingredient whence longevity is gained.
-Because that proper network increases the likelihood there's a good handover of roles when outgoing committee members make room for new ones.
-Do this well and your society may outlive a turtle (which is 3 years nowadays thanks to ocean polution).
+Because that proper network of committed folks increases the likelihood there's a good handover of roles when outgoing committee members make room for new ones.

 2. Well Operating Committee

 Pretty natural, then, that a good network of committee members is operating well.
 But what means well?
 Well (haha), every committee has these three essential roles - President (Chair), Secretary, and Treasurer - covered at all times.
-Also, ideally, everyone knows their role and has gained extra browny points by being website trained.
+Also, ideally, everyone knows their role and has gained extra brownie points by being website trained.

 "What?!!
 Holy Schnitzel!"
-I hear you in a surprised uncontrolled burst out, "Can society leaders use handy tools on this very website to - let's say - email all their members, take tally of new members who applied through the website, and showcase their socials?"
-Oui mon cheri!
-You guest that completely right!
-That whole training session only takes 15min of anyones time and can be booked with this guy (total legend) who seems to know a thing or two about these things.
+I hear you in a loud and uncontrolled burst out, "Can society leaders use handy tools on this very website to - let's say - email all their members, take tally of new members who applied through the website, and showcase their socials?"

 3. Activities